niting3c/AiPacketClassifier/Readme.md

 # Training AI for Information Security: MSC Dissertation Project

-This repository contains the implementation of my MSC Dissertation project on "Training AI for Information Security".
-The project uses machine learning algorithms for detecting and classifying cyber threats in network traffic, specifically utilizing transformer-based models for zero-shot classification tasks.
+This repository contains the implementation of my MSC Dissertation project on "Training AI for Information Security."
+The project utilizes machine learning algorithms for detecting and classifying cyber threats in network traffic, specifically employing transformer-based models for zero-shot classification tasks.

 ## Table of Contents